jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 [bob@bastion ~]$ firefox https://orion.securecorp.io:9090 &
 ```

-Using this method, the browser process runs on the jump server, and the connection to the web console of sirius and orion are allowed.
-Only the rendering happens on the workstation of Bob.
+Using this method, the browser process runs on the jump server, and the connection to the web console of `sirius.securecorp.io` and `orion.securecorp.io` are allowed.
+Only the rendering of the browser window happens on the workstation of Bob.

 While this approach solves some problems of plain SSH port forwarding, it also has limitations:

-* **Performance:** This method usually performs rather poorly, because the graphical output has to be transfered from the jump server to the workstation, which is very inefficient.
+* **Performance:** This method usually performs rather poorly, because the graphical output has to be transferred from the jump server to the workstation through the network, which is very inefficient.
-* **Prerequisites:** A browser such as Firefox needs to be installed on the jump server, and an X server needs to be running on the workstation
+* **Prerequisites:** A browser such as Firefox needs to be installed on the jump server, and an X server needs to be running on the workstation.

 ## Enter Dynamic Port Forwarding

-Having explored the previous two approaches and learned about the disadvantages of them, it would be great to have a third option which brings us the best of both worlds:
+Having explored the previous two approaches and learned about the disadvantages of them, t would be great to have a third option which brings us the best of both worlds:

-* Browser of the workstation can be used
+* The browser of the workstation can be used
 * Connectivity and DNS situation should be the same as on the Jump server

-To achieve that, SSH provides a feature called **dynamic port forwarding**, which leverages the [SOCKS](https://en.wikipedia.org/wiki/SOCKS) protocol.
+To achieve this, SSH provides a feature called **dynamic port forwarding**, which leverages the [SOCKS](https://en.wikipedia.org/wiki/SOCKS) protocol.
 In this configuration, SSH acts as a SOCKS proxy, relaying all relevant traffic through the SSH connection.
-For this to happen, the client (in our example it is the Browser) needs to be SOCKS aware.
+For this to happen, the client (in our example it is the browser) needs to be SOCKS aware.

 Bob can initiate an SSH Session with dynamic port forwarding as follows: